soupghost/soupghost/README.md

-- Hi, I’m @soupghost :)
+- Hi, I’m @soupghost!
+You can call me Ana, Soup or August/Gus :)
-- Any pronouns
+- They/Them
-- I’m interested in writing, drawing, coding, the album Hawaii: Part II (which turned nine on 12/12/21!).
+- I’m interested in writing, drawing, coding and "IT".
-- I'm currently learning javascript & guitar!
+- I'm currently learning javascript &, occasionally, guitar!
-- I'm always open to collaborate, but I'm still learning!
-So I wouldn't recommend collaborating just yet, lol.
+- I'm currently incredibly uneducated in javascript, but I love learning & one day I will succeed.
-- You can reach me through my discord, soupghost#1747 for fastest reponses.
-You can also gmail me at Kingjoseph6563@gmail.com
+- If you see the need, you can reach me through my discord, soupghost#1747 for fastest reponses.
+You can also gmail me at Kingjoseph6563@gmail.com.

 <!---
 soupghost/soupghost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.